Submultiplicative norms and filtrations on section rings: Introduction

 For a given function $f$ on a topological space, we denote by $f^*$ (resp. $f_*$) the upper (resp. lower) semi-continuous regularization of $f$.
 The same notations are used for metrics on line bundles.

 \textbf{Acknowledgement}.
-I would like to thank Hajime Tsuji and Mihai Păun for discussions related to Narasimhan-Simha pseudonorms during Hayama Symposium 2022 and Oberwolfach workshop \# 2236 respectively, as well as the organizers of these meetings for making the discussions possible.
+I would like to thank Hajime Tsuji and Mihai Păun for discussions related to the Narasimhan-Simha pseudonorms during Hayama Symposium 2022 and Oberwolfach workshop \# 2236 respectively, as well as the organizers of these meetings for making the discussions possible.
 I warmly thank Sébastien Boucksom for drawing my attention to many relevant works and for all the stimulating discussions on complex and non-Archimedean pluripotential theory, leading to a significant improvement of the first version of this article.
-I also thank Rémi Reboulet for several useful discussions.
+I also thank Rémi Reboulet for several useful discussions and Tamás Darvas for his comments and for pointing out \cite{DarvXiaTest}.
 It is, finally, a pleasure to thank Xiaonan Ma for all of his help over the years.